Our Journey Begins!

-At first glance, it might seem easy to answer these questions.
-For example, one could say that Truth is about facts, not lies.
-Hence, politics is about whether politicians tell the Truth or simply lies.
-Although both propositions are accurate, I shall suggest that they only scratch the surface of much broader topic.
-Facts are important–indeed, in short supply these days among public officials!
-Yet, Truth has a much more profound meaning.
+At first glance, this question seems to have some easy answers.
+For example, one could say Truth is about facts, not lies.
+Politics is about whether politicians tell the Truth or simply lie.
+While both propositions are accurate, I want to suggest they only scratch the surface of much broader topic.
+Facts are important–indeed, in short supply these days among public officials!–but what we mean by Truth is even more profound.
 In a courtroom, one swears to tell the “whole truth and nothing but the truth” (see HERE).
 What is the whole truth?
 Similarly, when we pose a question about Politics, we are addressing an equally profound theme.
 If we are telling “the whole truth,” what does it mean to say we should tell “nothing but the truth”?

 What, then, do we mean by “Truth” and “Politics”?
-In this first section of our course, we will consider a variety of themes that will help us to answer this question.
-They include: citizenship, liberty, domination, political elites, popular participation, language, and the erosion of trust.
+In this section of our course, we will explore this topic by focusing on a specific political order: Liberal Democracy.
+In the process, we will consider a variety of themes: citizenship, liberty, domination, political elites, popular participation, language, and the erosion of trust.

-Please begin reading Ray Bradbury’s Fahrenheit 451.
+As we begin this course, please read Ray Bradbury’s Fahrenheit 451.
 Bradbury raises issues that will concern us throughout the semester.
-We will discuss the book next Thursday.
+Please think of ways of returning to the book as often as possible.

 NOTE: I have organized these readings/videos in such a way that they pose greater challenges to our definition as you move through them.
-The idea of “telling the whole truth” is particularly important in the video by Ron Paul.
+The final two are the most important.

 “Dr. Ron Paul’s Urgent Message for Every American” LISTEN, TAKE NOTES, CRITIQUE